EvansWinner/awesome-line-editors/README.md

 (and some not-so-awesome ones)

 (For some meaning of "awesome," anyway.
-"Interesting," might be more accurate.)
-(and also for various meanings of "line editor")
+"Interesting," might be more accurate; and also for various meanings of "line editor.")

 **or, Making Teletype Tech Useful Again!**